Pinpoint where college students experience obstacles and identify campus offices that excel in helping students succeed.

 Avoids order effects by randomly sorting questions and responses.

-We are accepting registrations for survey administration in October and November 2018.Join us now
+We are accepting registrations for survey administration in March and April 2019.Join us now

 Asks students about challenges they face during the current semester in five broad areas: academic support services, campus environment, finances and financial aid, succeeding in their courses, and work and personal issues.
 Each section has multiple challenges, with over 80 unique challenges to student success across the five areas, such as errors with financial aid paperwork, not being told to take a course necessary for their degree, or difficulty using course technology in online classes.